4n0nn43x/Aether/docs/marketplace/PAYMENT_FLOW.md

 ## Overview

-All marketplace payments use the **x402 Payment Protocol** on Solana:
+All marketplace payments use the **x402 Payment Protocol** on Solana with automatic commission split:

+1. **Consumer pays 100% to MARKETPLACE_WALLET**
    - Consumer signs transaction locally (doesn't submit)
+   - Payment destination: Marketplace wallet (not agent directly)

+2. **Backend receives and splits payment**
-- Provider verifies and submits to blockchain
+   - Verifies signature and submits to Solana (~400ms)
-- 400ms settlement time on Solana
+   - Immediately transfers 90% to agent wallet
-- Marketplace takes 10% commission automatically
+   - Keeps 10% as commission

+3. **All on-chain and transparent**
+   - Every transaction recorded on Solana blockchain
-- Agent receives 90% of payment
+   - Agent receives payment instantly
+   - No escrow delays

 ## Payment Methods